schoi1337/schoi1337.github.io/_posts/2025-04-28-Refactoring My Blog for Long-Term Growth.md

 I started by modularizing the core layouts.
 Instead of embedding navigation and metadata directly inside page templates, I moved them into reusable includes.

->Example of a modularized header:
+>Example of a modularized header
 ```html
 <!-- _includes/header.html -->
 <header>